-At the Noble Foundation, we've researched and demonstrated the benefits of using permanent raised beds in both commercial and hobby gardening.
+At the Noble Research Institute, we've researched and demonstrated the benefits of using permanent raised beds in both commercial and hobby gardening.
 Our search for an inexpensive, durable material to use in raised bed construction led to the development of rubber lumber made from recycled automobile tires.
 Introduced in 1995, rubber lumber continues to be the material of choice for constructing no-frills permanent raised bed gardens.
 Individuals having access to a few power hand tools and not afraid of hard work can construct rubber lumber raised beds for as little as $0.20/sq. ft.

 One limitation of the rubber lumber bed is that at 8 inches high, it is too low to work while in a seated position.
 Consequently, recent efforts have focused on the development of a relatively inexpensive high-profile raised bed.